jcurl/RJCP.DLL.CommandLine/README.md

 Use `Write()` and `WriteLine()` for more control over writing on the console.
 The latter two are calling the `Console.Write()` and `Console.WriteLine()` directly and are provided to allow testing with a `VirtualTerminal`.

+## 4. Release History

+### 4.1.
+Version 0.9.0

+Features:

+- Provide a `ConsoleTerminal` and a `VirtualTerminal` for testing, to abstract writing to the console, and handle automatic wrapping of paragraphs (DOTNET-911)
+- Expose strings for command line options, useful to generate help messages (DOTNET-930)
+- Relax ordering of command line, that options no longer need to be first (DOTNET-929)
+- Detect Cygwin and use the Unix style when run from a Cygwin terminal (DOTNET-931)

+Bugfixes:

+- Disallow `-`, `+`, `_` for short options (DOTNET-919)
+- Propagate `OptionFormatException` from options class (DOTNET-913)
+- Check property and field is writable for newer language versions (DOTNET-912)
+- Don't use `OptionException` for errors on the options class (DOTNET-920)

+Quality:

+- Added README.md to the NuGet package (DOTNET-808)
+- Remove Romanian translations
+- Update .NET 4.5 to 4.6.2 (DOTNET-925) and .NET Standard 2.1 to .NET 6.0
+  (DOTNET-936, DOTNET-937, DOTNET-938, DOTNET-939, DOTNET-942, DOTNET-943,
+  DOTNET-945, DOTNET-951, DOTNET-959)

+### 4.2.
+Version 0.8.2

+Features:

+- Split and join command line strings for Windows (DOTNET-461)
+- Provide a default options style based on running platform (DOTNET-729)

+Quality:

+- Upgrade to .NET SDK project style (DOTNET-343, DOTNET-349)
+- Code clean up (DOTNET-360)
+- Add Authenticode signing to binaries (DOTNET-353)
+- Use Span for .NET Core
+- Allow OptionFormatException without an inner exception (DOTNET-623)
+- Update style for .NET Core.
+- Get platform information from Environment, instead of having the same code here (DOTNET-729)

+### 4.3.
+Version 0.8.1

+- Minor update for documentation

+### 4.4.
+Version 0.8.0

+- Initial public release with the Legacy Project Style